-Alternatively, you can personalize your URLs by using a subdomain of your domain, for example:
+Instead, you can serve files from a subdomain of your own website, for example:

 Or use a completely separate domain that you own:

 1. On the Settings page of your Sirv account, click to configure your custom domain:

 2. Enter the domain you wish to use:

 3. Now login to the control panel of your domain name provider, to configure a new CNAME record.
 Find the option to edit your DNS records and add a CNAME record pointing your chosen subdomain to your Sirv subdomain, which is shown here:

 Some domain name providers might require the full CNAME record, which would look like this:

 cdn.yourwebsite.com.
 300 IN CNAME example-account.sirv.com.

 4. Wait about 10 minutes while your new DNS settings propagate around the internet, then click "Verify my domain".
 (To track progress, you can use a CNAME checker.)

 After your custom domain has been verified, it will be usable immediately.
 All links in your account will use your new domain.
 Your sirv.com subdomain will also continue to work.